ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 In this chapter, we investigate whether Black drivers experience discriminatory search practices during traffic stops.
 We will examine:

 1. **Search patterns by race** - Are black drivers searched more often?
-2. **Types of searches** - Person searches vs. vehicle searches.
+2. **Types of searches** - Do disparities exist in both person searches and vehicle searches?
-3. **Contraband discovery rates** - When searched happen, is contraband actually found?
+3. **Gender-specific patterns** - Do racial disparities persist even among women drivers, who are stereotypically considered "safer"?
-4. **Contrabands types** - Drugs vs weapons.
+4. **Contraband discovery rates** - When searches occur, is contraband actually found?
+Do discovery rates justify the search rate disparities?

-**Our hypothesis:** If Black drivers are searched more frequently but contraband is found less often, this indicates racial profiling rather than evidence-based policing.
+**Our hypothesis:** If Black drivers are searched more frequently but contraband is found at similar or lower rates, this indicates racial profiling rather than evidence-based policing.
+However, we must also consider whether higher contraband discovery rates proportionally justify higher search rates.

 ## Research Question

-**Do Black drivers experience both higher search rates and lower contraband discovery rates compared to white drivers?**
+**Do Black drivers experience disproportionate search rates compared to White drivers, and if so, are these disparities justified by contraband discovery patterns?**

-Let's explore the data to fnd out.
+Let's explore the data to find out.

 ## Loading the Data